 Sugar is everywhere

 The stats are in: American adults consume an average of 77 grams of sugar per day.
 This adds up to around 60 pounds of added sugar, annually.
 And unfortunately, the numbers are even more dire in children.
 Who’s to blame?
 The answer is a bit nuanced.
 Everything from global food companies to advertising agencies.
 Not to mention, the government.
-The problem is, most of the sugar we eat is hidden within processed foods.
+Problem is, most of the sugar we eat is hidden within processed foods.
 We don’t realize we’re eating it!
 Sugar goes by many different names, so it’s nearly impossible to figure out how much sugar is in packaged foods.
 You’ll find it in salad dressings and pasta sauces, ketchup, granola bars, yogurt, dried fruit, energy drinks, and tea.

 What Are Added Sugars?